learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

 ### Summary

 In this lesson, we saw how conditionals allow us to make decisions with our code by only executing code under the `if` statement when the conditional argument is `True` or truthy.
-We then saw how we can use the `else` statement to only run code when the conditional argument is `False` or falsy.
-And as we know, code that is not in a conditional block is still run as normal.
+We then saw how we can use the `else` statement to only run code when the conditional argument is `False` or falsy, and as we know, code that is not in a conditional block is still run as normal.

 We examined what is truthy or falsy, and saw that None, 0, and data with a length of zero are falsy.
 If we are unsure, we can use the `bool` function to see a the boolean value of a piece of data.
 Finally, we saw how by using `if` in a `for` loop we can return a subset of a collection that meets a criteria.